Car Audio Grounding Guide - How to Get a Better Amp Ground

 In most car audio systems, the ground wire should match the power wire size.

 If you run 1/0 power wire to the amplifier, the ground should usually be 1/0 too.
+If you run 4 gauge power wire, the ground should usually be 4 gauge too.
+The amp does not only need power coming in.
+It also needs a strong return path.

-Running large power wire to the amp, then using a smaller ground wire or a weak ground location.
+One of the most common mistakes is running large power wire to the amp and then using a smaller ground wire or a weak ground location.
+That can create restriction, voltage drop, heat, and performance problems.

 Paint, Rust, and Coating Can Ruin a Ground